Students are notified whether or not they have work-study on their Financial Aid Award Letter.

 What happens when I earn my full award amount?

 It is the student's responsibility to keep track of their award.
 Your check/direct deposit stubs show your year-to-date earnings.
 If you have exceeded your awarded amount you cannot continue working.
 To figure out how many hours you have remaining you can take the difference of your awarded amount and the amount you have made and divide it by your pay rate.
+But, you will receive emails every two weeks of what remains for your work-study.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law, enacted in 1974, that ensures the confidentiality of student records.
 As a student employee of Sacred Heart University, you should become familiar with some of the basic provisions of FERPA to make certain that you do not violate this federal law.
 FERPA violations may result in disciplinary action including, but not limited to, the loss of your job.